andrew henderson menu

 This question goes back to the lifestyle issue that we discussed earlier in this article – where do you imagine yourself living, and is that the same place as where you plan to get your second citizenship?

 You’ll often see citizenship by investment programs (especially in the Caribbean) advertised as tax-free.
-That may be true to an extent… if you don’t plan on living in those countries.
+That may be true to an extent, if you don’t plan on living in those countries.

-For example, you can get a St. Lucia passport and not ever pay a dime in St. Lucian taxes, but if you decide to actually move there, then you’ll be subject to the country’s tax system which is not actually tax-free.
+For example, you can get a St Lucia passport and not ever pay a dime in St Lucian taxes, but if you decide to actually move there, then you’ll be subject to the country’s tax system which is not actually tax-free.

-The reality is, however, that most people aren’t going to move to St. Lucia or Grenada or any of these island nations.
+The reality is, however, that most people aren’t going to move to St Lucia or Grenada or any of these island nations.

 Most people – especially Westerners – want a passport that works as a back-up plan, provides a pathway to achieving our financial goals, and increases our mobility and lifestyle freedom.
-We’re not necessarily looking to use tax-friendly second passports as a way to gain residency in a particular country.

-While both Antigua and Barbuda and St. Kitts and Nevis are tax-free countries and, consequently, popular places to get a tax-friendly second passport, very few people will actually move to these islands.
+While both Antigua and Barbuda and St Kitts and Nevis are tax-free countries and, consequently, popular places to get a tax-friendly second passport, very few people will actually move to these islands.

-Instead, what I often advise people to do is to get the best passport that they can at the lowest possible price point and then get a residence permit in the place where they want to live.
+Instead, what we often advise people to do is to get the best passport that they can at the lowest possible price point and then get a residence permit in the place where they want to live.

-The fact is that getting a St. Lucia passport with an EU residence permit is going to cost you a lot less and be more profitable than getting Maltese citizenship by investment.
+The fact is that getting a St Lucia passport with an EU residence permit is going to cost you a lot less and be more profitable than getting Maltese citizenship by investment.

 For the most part, then, you’re probably not going to become a resident in the country where you get your second citizenship.